dolanor/fabric-ca/docs/source/users-guide.rst

 -  Go 1.9+ installation
 -  ``GOPATH`` environment variable is set correctly
-- libtool and libtdhl-dev packages are installed
+- libtool and libltdl-dev packages are installed

 The following installs the libtool dependencies on Ubuntu: